TasvirChi/playchi-js/docs/api.md

 Gets the player state types.

-Type: PKStateTypes
+Type: PCStateTypes

-Returns **PKStateTypes** The state types of the player.
+Returns **PCStateTypes** The state types of the player.

 ### Track